 The financial position and results of operations of Arbinet's United Kingdom subsidiary are measured using British Pounds Sterling (GBP) as the functional currency.
 The financial position and results of operations of Arbinet's United Kingdom subsidiary are reported in United States dollars (USD) and included in Arbinet's consolidated financial statements.
 Arbinet's exposure to foreign currency fluctuation is mitigated, in part, by the fact that Arbinet incurs certain operating costs in the same foreign currencies in which fee revenues are denominated.
 There were no trading revenues denominated in GBP.
 The foreign currency transaction gain (loss) is attributable to the impact of foreign currency exchange rate changes on intercompany debt balances and on receivable and payables denominated in a currency other than a subsidiary's functional currency.
 During the three months ended September 30, 2010, the USD weakened as compared to GBP.
-Correspondingly, and relative to the degree of change in the USD/GBP exchange rate, Arbinet's United Kingdom subsidiary would need to convert less GBP into the same amount of USD at the end of the period than at the beginning of the period to gaP.
-Correspondingly, and relative to the degree of change in the USD strengthened as compared to GBP.
-Correspondingly, and relative to the degree of change in the USD strengthened as compared to GBP.
-Correspondingly, and relative to the degree of change in the USD/GBP exchange rate, Arbinet's United Kingdom subsidiary would need to convert more GBP into the same amount of USD at the end of the period must balance, thereby incurring a transaction loss for the period.
+Correspondingly, and relative to the degree of change in the USD/GBP exchange rate, Arbinet's United Kingdom subsidiary would need to convert less GBP into the same amount of USD at the end of the period than at the beginning of the period to GBP.
+Correspondingly, and relative to the degree of change in the USD/GBP exchange rate, Arbinet's United Kingdom subsidiary would need to convert more GBP into the same amount of USD at the end of the period than at the beginning of the year to pay-off the intercompany balance, thereby incurring a transaction loss for the period.
 This gain (loss) was unrealized as no cash was exchanged for actual settlement of the intercompany balances.